This blog was originally posted in 2015 and updated in September 2020.

 There are risks involved in any situation, but it is about doing what we can to insert protective factors that minimise those risks.
 Some strategies educators can use include:

-- providing opportunities for families to connect with other parents informally
+- providing opportunities for families to connect with other families informally

 - using a variety of strategies to communicate information about support services in the wider community.
 Should families choose to access services, assist them where necessary, with the process